-- (a) A public body shall to the extent practicable select technology to conduct a virtual meeting that reasonably accommodates the needs of an individual with a disability in accessing the meeting. - (b) Except as provided in subsections (c) and (d), the technology used to conduct a virtual meeting must permit each member of the public body who attends the meeting contemporaneously throughout the meeting to see and hear, and to be seen and heard by, the other members of the public body who attend. - (c) If a member of a public body is unable to obtain visual access to the virtual meeting
+(a) A public body shall to the extent practicable select technology to conduct a virtual meeting that is compatible with assistive technology commonly used by people with disabilities and that facilitates the accommodation needs of people with disabilities to access the meeting.

-- but is able to obtain audio access that permits the member contemporaneously throughout the meeting to hear and be heard by the other members of the public body who attend, the member must be permitted to attend by audio access. - (d) If a public body lacks the capacity to provide contemporaneous visual access to a virtual meeting for members of the public body, the public body may conduct the meeting by audio-only access that permits each member of the public body who attends the meeting contemporaneously throughout the meeting to hear and be heard by the other members of the public body who attend. - (e) A member of a public body who attends a virtual meeting shall be present for all purposes, including for determination of a quorum and voting, if the member can contemporaneously throughout the meeting: - (1) under subsection (b), see and hear and be seen and heard by the other members of the public body who attend; or - (2) under subsection (c) or (d), hear and be heard by the other members of the public body who attend. - (f) A member of a public body who attends a virtual meeting through electronic means that provide audio-only access to the meeting shall state the member's name each time the member speaks or votes. - (g) The minutes of a virtual meeting must record any vote taken, that the meeting was conducted by electronic means, the technology used, and which members attended by electronic means.
+- (b) Except as provided in subsections (c) and (d), technology used to conduct a virtual meeting must permit each member of the public body who attends the meeting contemporaneously and throughout the meeting to see and hear, and to be seen and heard by, the other members of the public body who attend the meeting. - (c) If a member of a public body is unable to obtain visual access to the virtual meeting but is able to obtain audio access that permits the member contemporaneously throughout the meeting to hear and be heard by the other members of the public body who attend the meeting, the member may attend by audio access. - (d) If a public body lacks the capacity to provide contemporaneous visual access to a virtual meeting for members of the public body, the public body may conduct the meeting by audio-only access that permits each member of the public body who attends the meeting contemporaneously and throughout the meeting to hear and be heard by the other members of the public body who attend the meeting. - (e) A member of a public body who attends a virtual meeting is considered present for all purposes, including for determination of a quorum and voting, if contemporaneously and throughout the meeting the member can: - (1) for a meeting conducted in compliance with subsection (b), see and hear and be seen and heard by the other members of the public body who attend; or - 22 (2) for a meeting conducted in compliance with subsection (c) or (d), can hear and 23 be heard by the other members of the public body who attend.

+- 1 (f) A member of a public body who attends a virtual meeting through electronic means - 2 that provide audio-only access to the meeting shall state the member's name each time the - 3 member speaks or votes. - 4 (g) The minutes of a virtual meeting must include any vote taken, that the meeting was - 5 conducted by electronic means, the technology used, and which members of the public body - 6 attended by electronic means.